mohammad-mahdi-diab/Contact-Managment-Module/README.md

 Rename .example file to .env and fill in the following environment variables:
 - Get your MongoDB connection string from your MongoDB Atlas cluster and add it to MONGODB_URI.
 - Get your Google client ID and secret from your Google console account and add them to GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET and add your test emails.
-- Inside authOptions file in utils folder change the code at the bottom `user.email === '<>'` with the email that you want to be the admin from the ones addedd to google as test emails
+- Put your admin email fron one of the test emails used inside google console
 - Add a secret to NEXTAUTH_SECRET.
 You can generate with the following command:

 ```